ContextVM/wotrlay/wotrlay.md

 Don't expect a universal rank metric, or a replacement for human judgement where real abuse is involved.

 The point is to widen the design space: moderation can be expressed as explicit, programmable constraints—strict where they must be, permissive where they can be, and always replaceable.

+---

+**Want to try it out?** We're running a public instance at `wss://wotr.relatr.xyz` that anyone can connect to and test.
+It uses the default Relatr instance for ranking.

+**Want to explore the implementation or run your own instance?** Check out the repository at [github.com/ContextVM/wotrlay](https://github.com/ContextVM/wotrlay) for the complete source code, configuration details, and setup instructions.